-The USGS collaborates with organizations that develop model building codes (for example, the Building Seismic Safety Council) to make seismic design parameter values available to engineers.
-The building code developers first decide how USGS hazard information should be applied in design practice.
-Then the USGS calculates gridded values of design parameters based on USGS hazard values according to the procedures of the building code developers.
-The USGS provides data files and maps of the gridded design values.
+The USGS collaborates with organizations that develop building codes (for buildings, bridges, and other structures) to make seismic design parameter values available to engineers.
+The design code developers first decide how USGS earthquake hazard information should be applied in design practice.
+Then, the USGS calculates values of seismic design parameters based on USGS hazard values and in accordance with design code procedures.

 Due to insufficient resources and the recent development of similar web tools by third parties, the

 USGS has replaced its former

 Third-party Graphical User Interfaces (GUIs)

 Most users obtain seismic design parameter values from the USGS web services through third-party GUIs like the following:

 USGS U.S. Seismic Design Maps Web Services